Binlog Event Checksum Interoperability

 The terms master and slave have historically been used in replication, but the terms terms primary and replica are now preferred.
 The old terms are used still used in parts of the documentation, and in MariaDB commands, although MariaDB 10.5 has begun the process of renaming.
 The documentation process is ongoing.
 See MDEV-18777 to follow progress on this effort.

-The introduction of checksums on binlog events changes the format that events are stored in binary log files and sent over the network to slaves.
+The introduction of checksums on binlog events changes the format that events are stored in binary log files and sent over the network to replicas.
 This raises the question on what happens when replicating between different versions of the server, where one server is a newer version that has the binlog checksum feature implemented, while the other server is an older version that does not know about binlog checksums.

 - OLD: MySQL <5.6.1 or MariaDB < 5.3.0 with no checksum capabilities

 - NEW-MARIA: MariaDB >= 5.3.0 with checksum capabilities

 - NEW-MYSQL: MySQL >= 5.6.1 with checksum capabilities

 |Primary mariadb-lbinlog||Replica / enabled?||Checksums||Status|

 |NEW-MARIA||OLD||Yes||Primary will refuse with error|